pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 `
 ```

-If the interval message would exceed ~30KB, extra fields are omitted and here_now_refresh: true is included.
-Use hereNow to fetch full list:
+If the full interval message >30KB, extra fields are omitted and here_now_refresh: true is included; perform a hereNow to retrieve the full list.

 ```
 `1{